-OUCC Witness Blakley (p.
+Mr. Blakley (p.
 4) also asserted that all capital investment trackers recover the direct incurred costs of the capital investment and should not include any other rate base items such as material and supplies or working capital.
-Mr. Williamson disagreed that materials and supplies is not recoverable in investment trackers.
+Mr. Williamson disagreed that materials and supplies are not recoverable in investment trackers.
 He explained that materials and supplies can be a direct cost incurred during construction or operation of a project and added that the Commission has previously approved inclusion of consumable inventory balances in rate base for trackers that recover environmental controls equipment costs.
 Pet.
 Ex.
 14 (Williamson Rebuttal) at 11.
 The purpose of the deferral and rider request is to provide timely recovery of the costs incurred by I&M related to the Clean Energy PSA Projects.
 These costs would typically receive ratemaking treatment, whether in base rates or in a rider.
 The Company's proposal is consistent with the statutory framework in Indiana which provides incentives for clean energy projects (Ind.
 Code § 8-1-8.8-11).
 That being said, as also clarified by Mr. Williamson, in this proceeding I&M has not proposed ratemaking treatment for materials and supplies or working capital related to the Clean Energy PSA Projects.
 Thus, we find this issue is moot and need not be further addressed herein.

-Mr. Blakley raised a question regarding use of the "average" monthly rate base.
+Mr. Blakley raised a question regarding use of the "average" monthly rate base and recommended that the calculation of return "on" and the return "of" should be on actual incurred cost of the solar power project investments.
 Mr. Williamson explained that each month activity occurs that changes the value of the rate base.
 For example, each month can reflect additions to plant in-service and associated depreciation.
 Other balances included in rate base can change from month to month as well.
 Since rider or deferral mechanisms are established to track recoverable costs and/or credits on a monthly basis, it is necessary to pick a point in time each month for valuation of rate base to determine a carrying cost for that period.
 As explained by Mr. Williamson, generally speaking, there are three main options, beginning of month, end of month or an average.
 The Commission has commonly approved use of an average rate base for I&M to calculate carrying charges.
-This approach accounts for the activity in the determination of carrying charges.
+This approach accounts for the activity that occurs during the course of a month that changes rate base and reasonably reflects that activity in the determination of carrying charges.
 I&M's proposal in this case is simply to follow what the Commission has commonly approved in past cases.
 Id. at 12.
-The Commission finds Mr. Blakley's concern does not warrant the rejection of the Company's proposal is approved.
+As long as the costs of the average solar plant investment have been incurred, the Commission finds the Company's proposal should be approved.

-Mr. Blakley recommended that I&M should not include any forecasted or estimated noncash expensed ARO balances that reside on I&M's balance sheet in its SPR tracker.
+Mr. Blakley recommended that I&M should not include any forecasted or estimated non-cash expensed ARO balances that reside on I&M's balance sheet in its SPR tracker.
 He testified that the proper ratemaking treatment for ARO decommissioning cost estimates is that they be included in I&M's depreciation rates and net salvage calculations, along with all the other existing asset decommissioning costs, and at the time of retirement of the assets, the actual removal costs incurred be charged to accumulated depreciation.
 Pet.
 Ex.
 14 at 13.